Kaashith25/Smart-Bin-Validatior/README.md

 # 📦 SmartBin: Intelligent Order Validation System

-**SmartBin** is a Zero-Shot Computer Vision system designed to automate inventory verification in Amazon Fulfillment Centers. [cite\_start]It validates whether the items in a customer order are physically present in a bin, accounting for quantity and occlusion[cite: 5, 39].
+**SmartBin** is a Zero-Shot Computer Vision system designed to automate inventory verification in Amazon Fulfillment Centers.
+It validates whether the items in a customer order are physically present in a bin, accounting for quantity and occlusion.

 -----